Fremenkiel/MassTransit-StateMachineMapper/README.md

 The other exchanges created for the commands end events are not removed, as these will be reused by any other endpoint created.

 ## Credits
+Massive credits to Chris Patterson for creating and maintaining the MassTransit library, the existence of it made my life a whole lot easier.

 Credit to milanjovanovic.tech for the base example which this project is based on.